 - Vocabulary or Word Complexity Switch: Articles can be categorized by the complexity of the words they use

 Look at this drop-down selection in the search engine Duck Duck Go.
 This allows the user to select more or less recent results.
-Why is there no drop down for the selections I have recommended above.
-They are not in Google, and not in Duck Duck Go.
+Why is there no drop-down for the selections I have recommended above?
+They are not in Google and not in Duck Duck Go.
 What if I am not interested in viewing the results from profit-maximizing commercial entities?

 Google likes to present its search results as the truth.
 However, there is no absolute truth in a search result.
 There is only preferencing some factor at the loss or reduction of some other factor.
 Google’s search algorithm is based upon what amounts to popularity combined with keyword matching.
 However, popularity does not translate either to the result’s quality or to what I want to find when I search.
-Sometimes I want to see what other people are reading, such as when I want to know what people find when they search.
+Sometimes I want to see what other people are reading, such as knowing what people find when they search.
 However, in many cases, I am looking for myself and not to see what other people are looking at.
 Let us take an example.
 When one checks Pew Research on the percentage of people who believe in a God, does that tell me anything about whether this belief is true?
 So there is a clear distinction between popularity versus what is true.
 And in this case, popularity is not the desired objective function around which I want to be optimized.